cmsc389T-spring23/Team1/Projects/P2/README-team1.md

 <!-- Add other Ghost functions here -->

 ### **Map**

+#### `getLoc(Location loc)` --> HashSet<Type>
+This method first checks whether the current location is within the pacman game and if it is out of bounds, it returns wallSet.
+If its in bounds, it checks if the field contains the location, and if it does it returns the value from the hashmap.
+Otherwise, return emptySet

 #### `attack()` --> boolean
 Since this function will only be called in the event that a Ghost is in attack range of PacMan, this function will always update `gameOver = true` and return `true`.